 Throughout the Betwixt Series I’ve emphasized that shamanism isn’t called ‘fire in the head’ for no reason.

 It’s inextricable from mental illness because we culturally can’t honor hearing voices and engaging trance states without also projecting judgement onto sanity and credibility.
-Schizophrenia and bipolar conditions are most often associated with shamanism, though I posit that depression touches every shaman in some way, at some point on their path.
-I cycle with it, still there are different affections that could affect a person, as seasonal affective disorder, that’s why I always read Light Therapy Lamp Reviews from SadLampsUSA.com to find the best way to treat this disorder.
+Schizophrenia and bipolar conditions are most often associated with shamanism, though I posit that depression touches every soul tender in some way, at some point on their path.
+I cycle with it, still.

 These are facts that I’ve witnessed, repeatedly, both on my own path and in being present for others working theirs.

 Such are the sensitive points that many seekers turn away from shamanism, completely.
-Regardless of how giddy the heart or powerful the totem, the reality of the challenges of shamanism set in for all who tread there, eventually.
+Regardless of how giddy the heart or powerful the spirit ally, the reality of the challenges of shamanism set in for all who tread there, eventually.

 For those that stay and complete the initiation, these are the moments that undermine their sanity, terrorize their dreams, and subvert their deepest truths.
 Fun yet?